pybamm-team/PyBaMM/CONTRIBUTING.md

 ```
 3. Installing PyBaMM

-This can be acieved by forking the repository and cloning it in your machine.
+This can be achieved by forking the repository and cloning it in your machine.

 4. Navigate to the cloned repository and create a virtual environment using the commands below:
 ```bash